ZH-heng/research_workflow/README.md

-# Automated Generation of Research Workflow from Academic Papers: A Full-text Mining Framework
+# Automated Generation of Research Workflows from Academic Papers: A Full-text Mining Framework

 ## Overview
-Dataset and source code for paper "Automated Generation of Research Workflow from Academic Papers: A Full-text Mining Framework".
+Dataset and source code for paper "Automated Generation of Research Workflows from Academic Papers: A Full-text Mining Framework".

 ## Directory structure
 <pre>